wp-plugins/ewww-image-optimizer/readme.txt

 Images are optimized using the [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](advsys.net/ken/utils.htm), and [gifsicle](http://www.lcdf.org/gifsicle/) image tools (available for free).
 For PNG files, either optipng or pngout can be used.
 If you want the best optimization, install both, set optipng to level 3 (beyond that is just crazy and rarely yields significant gains) and pngout to level 0.
 Images are converted using the above tools and GD or 'convert' (ImageMagick).

-EWWW Image Optimizer calls optimization utilities directly which is better suited to shared hosting situations where these utilities may already be installed.
+EWWW Image Optimizer calls optimization utilities directly which is well suited to shared hosting situations where these utilities may already be installed.
 Pre-compiled binaries/executables are provided for optipng, gifsicle, and jpegtran.
 Pngout can be installed with one-click from the settings page.

 **Why use EWWW Image Optimizer?**